Install Java on Ubuntu 18.04 | 20.04

 JRE_HOME=/usr/lib/jvm/java-11-openjdk-amd64/jre

-The new Oracle policy requires you to have an Oracle account before you can download Oracle Java.
-If you do not already have an Oracle account then you can Create a new Oracle Account here.
-After creating an Oracle account, verify your email.
+• The new policy from Oracle now says that you need to have an Oracle account in order to download Oracle Java.
+If you don't have an Oracle account yet, you can create a new one by going to the link provided.
+Once you have created your Oracle account, make sure to verify your email address.

-- Look for Linux x64 Compressed Archive and click on the corresponding .tar.gz file download link on the right.
+• Find Linux x64 Compressed Archive (.tar.gz ) file and click on the download link.

-- Next, accept the license agreement and then click on the download button.
+• Next, review and accept the Oracle Technology Network License Agreement for Oracle Java SE and then click on the download button.

-You'll be redirected to the oracle login page.
-Signin into your Oracle account.
-When the download dialog box appears prompting you to run or save the file, save the file to install it later.
+• You'll be redirected to the oracle login page.
+Sign-in into your Oracle account.
+When the download dialog box appears prompting you to run or save the file, choose to save the file to install it later.

 cd /home/my-username/Downloads/